-Society: A Complex Cultural Model and Cultural Exchanges in Northeast Asia
+Society: A Complex Cultural Model and Cultural Exchanges in Northeast Asia creative capabilities as a cultural nation.

-A unified Korea will make contribution to the region's socio-cultural cooperation in the fields of culture, art, and tourism and show its creative capabilities as a cultural nation.
 Since both Koreas have rich historical and cultural assets, they have potentials to become a cultural powerhouse.
 A unified Korea will foster a momentum to build a new country as well as social and cultural dynamism, providing a model of cultural nations.
-Also, combining hard power, soft power, statecraft, and international networks, a unified Korea will rise as a creative cultural nation
+Also, combining hard power, soft power, statecraft, and international networks, a unified Korea will rise as a creative cultural nation.